squancy/stl-parser/README.md

 weight of the inner part that has a certain percentage of `infill`, also given as input.<br><br>
-The volume is calculated as the sum of the signed volumes of the tetrahedrons from a given point in space, thus it returns a correct value for STL files with an arbitrary complexity.
+The volume is calculated as the sum of the signed volumes of the tetrahedrons from a given point in space, thus it returns a correct value for STL files with arbitrary complexity.
 There may be certain edge cases when a few triangles overlap or the STL does determine a closed form in space.
 In this case an incorrect result may returned since there is no error checking on triangles.<br><br>